jimmyfresh1/TowerofTattle/work/Command/treatment.md

 -cont-Shiori: Shiori realizes it but keeps quietly eating while tearing up terribly.
 Mekuru sighs then takes a bite then nearly throws up.
 ASP-c-Nick When Alexa becomes pregnant, her personality subtly shifts.
 She "mellows out" according to everyone else.
 In fact, Alexa cries multiple times during her pregnancy, showing more emotion than anyone had ever seen of her. ("Even my mother has hormones," Mekuru says coldly)
 ASP-c-Nick  Nick, having a pretty good read on people: "Was she really doing her best for me?
 Can't say I think so.
 Still, I always got the sense I was one of the few people she could stand.
 Your mom's got her reasons.
 "To have you killed?"
 Nick gave a long a hard look like he'd eaten something sour.
 "This town's... different Mekuru.
 I don't expect you to get it.
 A kid shouldn't have to."
+ASP-c-Nick Your mom's pretty good at everything, honestly.

 ASP-c-Nick The Crecer family technically owns the farm.
 Well.
 More than a few people think I'm cozying up to her because I want to own it.
 You ever run a farm?
 It sucks.